akashreddygayam/Portfolio/README.md

 ## 📄 License

-- This project is open source and available under the [MIT License](LICENSE).
+- This project is open source and available under the [MicronIT](MicronIT).

 ## 📞 Contact